LM1290/BioGuard/README.md

 | Tanimoto Similarity | 0.530 | 0.169 | 0.92 |

 *Note: BioGuard outperforms the non-linear Random Forest baseline by >7% in ROC-AUC and demonstrates superior recall compared to linear baselines.*
+Open-World Negative Sampling: Addresses the positive-unlabeled nature of DDI datasets by treating unrecorded pairs as non-interactions, with plans to implement hard-negative mining in v2.0 to reduce false positives.

 ---